Ample groupoid homology and \'etale correspondences: Modules over an ample groupoid

 This gives us a functor $\Coinv_G \colon G\cat{-Mod} \to \Ab$.
 We often think of $M_G$ as a quotient of $M$ via the surjective homomorphism $\pi_G \colon m \mapsto [m] \colon M \to M_G$ which sends $m$ to $e \otimes m$ for any idempotent $e \in \Z[G^0]$ such that $e \bcdot m = m$.
 The kernel of $\pi_G$ is generated by elements of the form $\chi_U \bcdot m - \chi_{s(U)} \bcdot m$ for compact open bisections $U \subseteq G$ and elements $m \in M$. \end{defn}

-To discuss derived functors, we recall the fundamental lemma of homological algebra \cite[Comparison Theorem 6.16]{Rotman09}. \begin{lem}[Fundamental lemma of homological algebra] Let $R$ be a locally unital ring, let $f \colon A \to B$ be a map of $R$-modules and let $P_\bullet \to A$ and $Q_\bullet \to B$ be projective resolutions.
-Then there is chain map $P_\bullet \to Q_\bullet$ over $f$ which is unique up to chain homotopy. \end{lem}
+To discuss derived functors, we recall the fundamental lemma of homological algebra \cite[Comparison Theorem 6.16]{Rotman09}. \begin{lem}[Fundamental lemma of homological algebra] Let $R$ be a locally unital ring, let $f \colon A \to B$ be a map of $R$-modules, let $P_\bullet \to A$ be a projective resolution and $Q_\bullet \to B$ a resolution.
+Then there is a chain map $P_\bullet \to Q_\bullet$ over $f$ which is unique up to chain homotopy. \end{lem}

 \begin{defn}[Derived functors] Given an additive functor $F \colon \lMod R \to \Ab$, the derived functors $\mathbb L_n F \colon \lMod R \to \Ab$ for $n \in \bb N$ are defined as follows.
 For each $R$-module $A$, there is a projective resolution $P_\bullet \to A$ because $\lMod R$ has enough projectives.
 We set $\bb L_n F (A) = \H_n(F(P_\bullet))$, which is independent of the choice of projective resolutions up to canonical isomorphisms by the fundamental lemma of homological algebra.
 Given a morphism $f \colon A \to B$ of $R$-modules and a projective resolution $Q_\bullet \to B$, there is a chain map $P_\bullet \to Q_\bullet$ over $f$ which is unique up to chain homotopy, and therefore for each $n \in \bb N$ a unique induced map $\H_n(F(P_\bullet)) \to \H_n(F(Q_\bullet))$, which we set $\bb L_n (f) \colon \bb L_n(A) \to \bb L_n(B)$ to be. \end{defn} The Tor group $\Tor^R_n(A,B)$ of a right $R$-module $A$ and a left $R$-module $B$ is the $n$th left derived functor of $A \otimes_R -$ at $B$.
 We use this to define groupoid homology\footnote{This definition is shown to be equivalent to the usual definition under mild assumptions in \cite{BDGW23} and in full generality in \cite{Li22}.}. \begin{defn}[Groupoid homology] Let $G$ be an ample groupoid and let $M$ be a $G$-module.
 The \textit{groupoid homology $\H_n(G;M)$ of $G$ with coefficients in $M$} is the $n$th $\Tor$ group $\Tor^G_n(\Z [G^0], M)$.
 This may be identified with $\bb L_n \Coinv_G (M)$. \end{defn}